paragliding training center

 De-carbonizing a two stroke engine – Alex Varv shows how to do it without removing the cylinder

-Fuel & 2 Stroke oil specifications – Pilots must use the correct gasoline and oil for long engine life
+Fuel & oil specifications – Pilots must use the correct gasoline and oil for long engine life

-Fuel filter – Unfortunately, the fuel filters that auto stores stock are not very good quality.
-Here is some helpful advice.
+Fuel filter – Unfortunately, the fuel filters that auto stores stock are poor quality.
+Here is the information you need.

 Fuel mixed? – Is there oil in the gasoline?